Diplomacy on Stage, ArtElanVital

 Dance ples igra Tanz danza danse ...

-ACD– Dance Arts platform has been launched with the aim to promote the value of Dance Arts education and practice as a holistic practice and as a form of cultural diplomacy which supports development of international relations.
-Dance practitioners across countries are a vital force for peace building.
+ACD– Dance Arts platform has been launched with the aim to promote the value of Dance Arts education and practice as a holistic practice and as a form of cultural diplomacy which supports development of international and intercultural relations.
+Dance arts practitioners across countries are developing the vital potential for peace building and for improvement of the Sustainable Development Goals (SDG´s)

 Dance arts as a form of Cultural Diplomacy influences public attitudes and international relations and builds attractive frame for presentation, representation, exchange of interests and connection of cultural and traditional values within the global and national context, in all its varieties.